lucky01/PIN2DMD/firmware/wifi/README.md

 There are currently two possiblities to flash the firmware to the esp wifi chip.

-You need top prepare your controller for the wifi upgrade with a special firmware load.
+You need to prepare your controller for the wifi upgrade with a special firmware load.
 Depending on the upgrade method you have to do the following:

 1. Programm through the onboard USB port of your controller